-In the market price analysis, March 13, 2025 was used as the calculation reference date, and calculations were performed on the basis of the closing price of the Company Shares of 2,620 yen on the calculation reference date, the simple average closing price of 2,641 yen for the one-month period immediately preceding the calculation reference date, the simple average closing price of 2,755 yen for the three-month period immediately preceding the calculation reference date, and the simple average closing price of 2,816 year for the six-month period immediately preceding the calculation reference date (all such prices as listed on the Prime Market of the Tokyo Stock Exchange).
+In the market price analysis, March 13, 2025 was used as the calculation reference date, and calculations were performed on the basis of the closing price of the Company Shares of 2,620 yen on the calculation reference date, the simple average closing price of 2,641 yen for the one-month period immediately preceding the calculation reference date, the simple average closing price of 2,755 yen for the three-month period immediately preceding the calculation reference date, and the simple average closing price of 2,816 yen for the six-month period immediately preceding the calculation reference date (all such prices as listed on the Prime Market of the Tokyo Stock Exchange).
 As a result, the value per Company Share was calculated to be in the range of 2,620 yen to 2,816 yen.

-In the comparable company analysis, after selecting SANKO GOSEI LTD., Takagi Seiko Corporation, Tensho Electric Industries Co., Ltd., Muto Seiko Co., Ltd., DaikyoNishikawa Corporation, YAMATO Mobility & Mfg.Co., Ltd., Moriroku Holdings Company, Ltd. (currently Moriroku Co., Ltd.) and MEIWA INDUSTRY CO., LTD. as comparable listed companies that are engaged in businesses that are relatively similar to that of the Company, Plutus Consulting calculated the share value of the Company Shares by using the EBITDA Multiples.
+In the comparable company analysis, after selecting SANKO GOSEI LTD., Takagi

+Seiko Corporation, Tensho Electric Industries Co., Ltd., Muto Seiko Co., Ltd., DaikyoNishikawa Corporation, YAMATO Mobility & Mfg.Co., Ltd., Moriroku Holdings Company, Ltd. (currently Moriroku Co., Ltd.) and MEIWA INDUSTRY CO.,LTD. as comparable listed companies that are engaged in businesses that are relatively similar to that of the Company, Plutus Consulting calculated the share value of the Company Shares by using the EBITDA Multiples.
 These calculations resulted in a value per Company Share in the range of 2,644 yen to 3,153 yen.

-In the DCF Method, based on the Business Plan prepared by the Company, the corporate value and share value of the Company were analyzed by discounting to the present value at a given discount rate the free cash flow that the Company is expected to generate during and after the fourth quarter of the fiscal year ending March 2025, using factors such as revenues and investment plans under the business plans for the five fiscal years from the fiscal year ending March 2025 to the fiscal year ending March 2029 and publicly available information as the basis therefor.
+In the DCF Method, based on the business plan for the five fiscal years from the fiscal year ending March 2025 to the fiscal year ending March 2029 (the "Business Plan") prepared by the Company, the corporate value and share value of the Company were analyzed by discounting to the present value at a given discount rate the free cash flow that the Company is expected to generate during and after the fourth quarter of the fiscal year ending March 2025, using factors such as revenues and investment plans under the business plans for the five fiscal years from the fiscal year ending March 2025 to the fiscal year ending March 2029 and publicly available information as the basis therefor.
 The calculations resulted in a share value per Company Share in the range of 2,952 yen to 3,918 yen.
 In the calculation of the share value, discount rates of between 7.4% and 9.6% were used, and the perpetual growth model and multiple method were adopted to calculate the value of the going concern.
 The perpetual growth rate was set at 0%, and the EBITDA multiple method was adopted as the multiple method, with the calculations resulting in a multiple from 2.8 to 4.2.
 The earnings forecast for the fiscal year ending March 2025 stated in "Notice of Revised Earnings Forecast for the Fiscal Year Ending March 2025" released by the Company on March 14, 2025 is reflected in the Business Plan that Plutus Consulting used as a basis for the DCF Method calculations.